luvinitall/GitDemo/Intro To Git Course.md

     - Talk about fetching, pulling, pushing
 - Branches allow people to collaborate on work in progress without impeding work by others working on the main/master branch.
 This allows for several features to be developed in parallel and only merged as they are ready.

 ## Let's talk about Stashing
 - Stashing allows you to take some changes and put them away for possible use for a later point

+## Summary
+- This course probably needs some work, but hope it was helpful and that it at least provides a launchpad for you to start your Git Journey!
+Happy Gitting